 This is the comprehensive admissions policy and procedure for entry into Sacks Morasha Jewish Primary School (“Sacks Morasha”).
-Sacks Morasha was established to serve the local community of Finchley United Synagogue (“Kinloss”), which is located at Kinloss Gardens, London, N3 3DU.
 The School’s ethos demonstrates orthodox Jewish belief and practice, embodied in the principles of Torah and Halachah, in a modern setting.
-These include encouraging and preparing for lifelong Jewish learning, spiritual growth and practice, mutual responsibility within the Jewish community and the wider world, and the importance of Israel in Jewish life.
+These include encouraging and preparing for lifelong Jewish learning, spiritual growth and practice, mutual responsibility within the Jewish community and the wider world, and the importance of Israel in Jewish life, while achieving academic excellence.
 Jewish belief and practice permeate every aspect of Sacks Morasha’s activities.
 (Please see our full ethos statement for more details).

 1. The school has a published admissions number of 30 children each year.
 If only one place is available at Sacks Morasha and the next child who qualifies for a place is one of multiple birth siblings, Sacks Morasha will go over the published admission number to support the family.

 2. In the event that the school is oversubscribed, priority will be given as follows:

 a.
 Looked After Priority Children and Priority Children who were adopted (or subject to residence orders or special guardianship orders) immediately following having been looked after.
 (Note: A ‘child looked after’ is a child in the care of a local authority or provided with accommodation by that authority in accordance with Section 22 of the Children Act 1989.
 An adopted child is defined by Section 46 of Adoption and Children Act 2002.
 A residence order is defined by Section 8 of the Children Act 1989.
 A special guardianship order is defined by Section 14A of the Children Act 1989.)